Social Media Guidelines

 Help is here.

-The Office of Communications and Government Relations is available as a resource to you.
+The Office of Communications and Marketing is available as a resource to you.
 For general questions or assistance responding to a college-related issue via social media, please contact us by direct message @SUNYEmpire, by phone at ext.
 2494, or by email to email@example.com.

 If your social media account becomes compromised, take immediate action by changing your password and removing any suspicious posts from your feed.
 Each platform has subsequent steps to follow, which are readily available at their respective websites.